-Having said that it is also not true that experienced drivers are totally safe, they may also run into an accident but the probability of meeting with an accident is more for new drivers.
+It is also not true that experienced drivers are safe, they may also run into an accident, but the probability of meeting with an accident is more for new drivers.

 - The owner will not have to pay a single penny from a pocket as everything is covered.
-So it is kind of expense is free for the owners.
-This is the safest insurance and the coverage remains fixed throughout.
+So it is kind of expense-free for the owners.
+It is the safest insurance, and the coverage remains fixed throughout.

 - The Insurance premium is quite high.
-So it gets really difficult for a person to bear this recurring cost as the cost is high and really starts acting like a burden when it is paid year on year.
+So it gets challenging for a person to bear this recurring cost as the cost is high and starts acting like a burden when it is paid year on year.

 - It is perfectly appropriate for new drivers who are not so confident.
 In the case of old drivers, it feels more like a burden to pay the high premium.

-- As the number of claims per year is fixed, so at times genuine claims are also being ignored by the insurance company
+- As the number of claims per year is fixed, at times, genuine claims are also ignored by the insurance company.

 - Zero Depreciation policy is when the Insurance Company provides complete coverage and doesn’t consider the fact that the vehicle will depreciate with use year on year.
-Whereas, the normal policy considers that depreciation is the loss of value, so if there is any claim after 2 years then the insurance company will settle claims based on the depreciated value, not on the new purchased value.
+Whereas, the normal policy considers that depreciation is the loss of value.
+Hence, if there is any claim after 2 years, the insurance company settles it based on the depreciated value; not on the new purchased value.